D4wnstar/pf2e-wealth-calculator/README.md

 - You can input a weapon or armor with runes etched into it and the script will automatically calculate the price, level and rarity of the item.
 The calculator is built with standard notation in mind, meaning it should start with the potency rune (i.e. the +1/+2/+3), followed by the striking and potency runes (if any), followed by the item itself.
 For instance, `+1 striking warhammer` is fine, as is `+2 greater striking frost extending halberd`.
 Runes ordered in a different manner usually work so long they all precede the base item, but this syntax may lead to unexpected behaviour as the script is not built with it in mind.
 - You can also input weapons, armor and items made of a precious material.
 As with runes, the price, level and rarity will be calculated automatically.
 Write the item name as you would usually: this means the material goes first, then the base item and finally the grade of the material.
 For example, `silver dagger (low-grade)` is correct.
 To cut down on typing, the grade really just needs to include "low", "standard" or "high" and it'll be treated the same way; `silver dagger low` will work just fine.
 One thing to note is that most materials can only be found at higher grades.
 This script _does not_ check if the material/grade pair is valid and _will_ crash if it's not.
 - You can combine runes and materials too!
 Just make sure that _all_ of the runes are placed before the material and the item, otherwise it won't work.
 Otherwise, follow the syntax from the previous two points.
 For example, `+1 striking ghost touch mithral flail (standard-grade)` is correct.
 - Currency is a valid item to input, which is useful in case you want to make your players find a bunch of plain old coins in a dungeon, for instance.
 The syntax is just what you'd expect: the number of coins followed by the coin type. `12 gp` and `520cp` are both fine.
 Note that platinum pieces ("pp") are not supported.
+If you prepend a currency with an asterisk like `*100gp`, it'll be counted as an art object instead.
+This allows you to divide items that are only there to be sold for currency from plain currency.
+This is especially useful if the art objects are hard to sell and therefore don't represent "immediate cash", so to speak.
+- You can start a line with a `#` character to comment the line.
+This means it won't be processed by the script and is useful to mark down where the items come from.

 ## Options